murilloggomes/noodle-framework-php/README.md

 - Tô run is very simples, check you have eved installed php >=8.0.1 and a MySQL service.

-- Create a database name, username and password and reply on your secrets in the filé /app/config/db.config.php
+- Create a database name, username and password and reply on your secrets in the file /app/config/db.config.php